If you enjoy this article about competitive benchmarking, take a look at this similar video about how to analyze competitors.

 My favorite philosophical school is stoicism, and one of its teachings is that just a fool gets upset for not succeeding in something out of his control*.
 Therefore, that your business needed to navigate during the storms of a pandemic, a natural catastrophe, or a social turmoil, is not your fault.
 You could not avoid those things.

 Not always you will be able to benchmark.
 Sometimes you are the sole player in the region or in the whole industry.
-If your product is completely innovative, it’s tricky to make comparisons with businesses that are similar but not the same.
+If your product is completely innovative, it’s tricky to make comparisons with businesses that are similar but not the same (better to use the PEST Analysis in those cases).
 However, when you have an established pool of competitors, comparing indicators will draw the line in the sand.

 Compare quality standards, costs, prices, and any indicator important to your core.
 But keep your soul.

-You got how important is performance comparison when venturing in unknown seas.
+You got how important is performance comparison when venturing in unknown seas by opening a business abroad.
 But compare what?
 Which indicators you should benchmark against the competition?

 Most conventional markets have their pre-established sets of indicators.
 A simple internet search for performance indicators for + [business type] will tell you beforehand what you need to measure against.
 Hint: get ready to see a bunch of acronyms.